nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ## Setup the environment

 ## Design

 This sector describes the architecture design of Upcycle with its components, and UML diagrams are used to support.

 ### Duke

 ![DukeSequence](images/DukeSequence.png)

 ### Command component

 From the above, it is quite clear that the Command component is important as it governs execution of behaviors depending on user input.

 For our components, we try to be consistent by having an interface for classes that acts as a 'contract' to tell us what we can do with a class

 We therefore have a `CommandInterface` that is implemented by an abstract class `Command`, which is the base class for all commands

-Below, we show a simplified diagram of how our Command classes are designed
+Below, we show a simplified class diagram of how our Command classes are designed

 ![CommandDesign](images/CommandDesign.png)

 A few things to take note are:

 - `UserCommand`, `TransactionCommand` and `ItemCommand` are simplified here they comprise quite a number of classes
 - In general, each related has a `Add`, `Remove`, `List`, `View`, `Update` command
 - For example, the ItemCommand actually comprises `AddItemCommand`, `ListItemCommand`, `ViewItemCommand`, `UpdateItemCommand` and `DeleteItem` and will have other commands in the future.